rapidsai/cudf/docs/cudf/source/developer_guide/ARCHITECTURE.md

 ## The Cython layer

 The lowest level of cuDF is its interaction with `libcudf` via Cython.
-Most algorithms in cudf follow a similar pattern.
+Most algorithms in cuDF follow a similar pattern.
 The `Frame` layer processes inputs and calls a `Column` method.
 That method in turn does some additional processing before finally calling a Cython function.
 The result is then passed back up through the layers, undergoing postprocessing as needed.